Mars Hill Forum #70, October 13, 2002

 Now, speaking as a man, a husband and father, I ask any father here today: How you would respond if you learned years later that your daughter had been so abused, and thus turned to lesbianism out of the fear of men?
 Would look at her, and say, “God hates you, you dirty hell-bound faggot?”
 Or would you wrap your arms around her in protective love and seek to minister to her wounded soul?
 How much more does our heavenly Father love all his children, the sons and daughters of Adam and Eve.

-The Messiah himself says in Matthew 11: “Come to me, all you who are weary and burdened, and I will give you rest.
+The Messiah himself says in Matthew 11: “Come to me, all you who toil and are loaded down, and I will refresh you.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light” (vv.
+For my yoke is good and my burden is light” (vv.
 28-30).

 Can we imagine how Mr. Phelps might counsel the father in speaking to his daughter?
 Would it be to call her a hell-bound faggot?
 Can we imagine Mr. Phelps walking in the light of Isaiah 42?
 Or, in his chosen language with raised voice, would he break the bruised reed, quench the smoldering wick, and in fact, would he oppose Jesus in his Messianic fulfillment of this prophecy?